cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 - [cyber-dojo-languages/java-junit](https://github.com/cyber-dojo-languages/java-junit)

 This separation is necessary because:
 1. Automated custom tooling ensures the image's Dockerfile is augmented with commands needed to satisfy cyber-dojo's runtime requirements.
+For example:
-For example it must have a designated non-root user.
+  - it must have a designated non-root user
+  - it must have `tar` installed so files can be piped into and out of the container.
 2. The `image_name` in the `manifest.json` file is tagged with the short-sha of the commit that built the image.
 That is not available until _after_ the commit has taken place (chicken and egg).